 I realize the list looks extreme, but every item on this list is based on decades of research into LGBTQ people and their families, and the results of all of those studies are surprisingly consistent.

-When clients come to my office concerned about relationships with parents, there is a direct line between acts of parental rejection and the client's anxiety, depression, and substance use.
+When clients come to my office concerned about relationships with parents, there is a direct line between acts of parental rejection and the client's anxiety, and depression.

 It may be helpful to keep in mind that your child has gone through an agonizing process before coming out to you.